×

 Start repairing

-You’ll need some tools like a floor jack, jack stands, and a torque wrench for many of the simplest fixes.
+For many of the simplest fixes, you’ll need tools like a floor jack, jack stands, and a torque wrench.
 Before you begin, double-check that you have all of the necessary tools.
 If you’re securing any bolts, you need to torque them according to the factory specs.
 Refer to your service manual throughout the repair.

 Go for a test drive

-Lastly, you need to go for a test drive to ensure the issue got resolved.
+Lastly, you need to test drive to ensure the issue has been resolved.
 Inspect the oil level and add more if required.
 Then start the engine and open the hood.
 When the car is running, inspect the engine to see whether there’s leakage.
 You can move your car slightly after running for a short period.

-What is the benefit of fixing an engine oil leak?
+What are the benefits of fixing an engine oil leak

-Fixing an oil leak at the earliest will protect your engine.
-It will also help you avoid other smaller damages, such as internal parts that utilize oil for lubrication or gear wear, among other things.
+Fixing an oil leak as soon as possible will protect your engine and help you avoid other smaller damages, such as internal parts that utilize oil for lubrication or gear wear.

 How long will it take to fix an oil leak?

-Depending on the mechanic, fixing the oil pan gasket can take between 1-2 hours.
-It may take around six hours if you’re trying to fix it yourself.
+Depending on the mechanic, fixing the oil pan gasket can take between 1 and 2 hours.
+If you try to fix it yourself, it may take around six hours.

 How long can I drive my car with an oil leak?